 IPnoid GDPR Data Processing Addendum

-The General Data Protection Regulation Data Processing Addendum ("DPA") is a functional part of the following documents:
+The GDPR Data Processing Addendum ("DPA") is an essential component of the following documents:

 - Terms of Service - https://www.ipnoid.com/tos.htm

-In the scope of this document, EU Data Protection Legislation concludes the following European Directives and Regulations
+In this context, EU Data Protection Legislation encompasses the following European Directives and Regulations:

 a.
 Directive 95/46/EC adopted in 1995